jaymzgit/JaymzGit/README.md

 Hey there! 👋

-I'm [James](https://www.linkedin.com/in/jameskhor03/), an AI student based in Malaysia.”
+I'm [James](https://www.linkedin.com/in/jameskhor03/), an AI student based in Malaysia.

 I'm deep into Artificial Intelligence, constantly chasing that moment where code turns into something actually *useful* (or at least cool enough to flex).